-- · Copy of the Declaration of Intent to Home School as filed with local school board; - Official ACT or SAT scores.
+Copy of the Declaration of Intent to Home School as filed with a local school board;

+- Official ACT or SAT scores.
 A minimum score of 17 on the ACT English and ACT Math must be met to be considered for admission.
-The minimum score for the SAT is 24 SAT Reading Test and 22 SAT Math Test.
+The minimum score for the SAT is 24 SAT Reading Test and 22 SAT Math Test. - An affidavit certifying the graduation date upon completion of the program, which can be found on the Admission website.